-SPV tendrils of mist rise delcately from the water surface, inged gold by the dawn.
-Your reath hangs as little clouds of breath hangs as little clouds of vapour as you gaze upon the Girva River on a cold winter morning.
-A trio of hollow clapping sounds from the other side of the river, half a kilometre away tells you that an adult male gha-rial is advertising his presence.
+ISPY tendrils of mist rise delticately from the water surface, tinged gold by the dawn.
+Your breath hangs as little clouds of the surface, the surface surface, the surface surface surface surface surface of hollow clapping sounds from the other side of the river, half a kilometre away tells you that an adult male gharial is advertising his presence.
 It is the height of the breeding season.
-The place seems trapped in a time in early history when may use still (dein pai). history when man was still clad in ani-mal skins.
-It is only as the sun rises higher and burns the mist off the water higher and burns the mist off the water that the world comes into focus with appalling clarity.
-The five-km stretch of the Girwa River in Katerniaghat Wildlife Sanctuary is one of the only three wild breeding sites left in the world for the most unique of all the hatched by FAO consultant Bob Bus-tard.
-When they reached a metre in animal. length they were released in the wild.
-During the dry summer months, the
+The place seems trapped in a time in early history when man was still clad in animal skins.
+It is only as the sun rises higher and burns the mist off the water that the world comes into focus with appaling clarity.
+The five-km stretch of the Givaw River in Katerniaghat Wildlife Sanctuary is one of the only three wild breeding sites left in the world for the most uniaue of all the